rhohndorf/beezle-bug/README.md

 * web search and website scraping

 At some point tools will be added for
-* task management (decomposing tasks into subtasks, )
+* task management (discovery,decomposition, aggregation,...)
 * agent interaction

 Later on tools for automatic tool discovery and generation will be added.